dij0s/PETAL/thesis/bachelor_thesis.typ

   code()[
     #raw(intent_router_prompts_system, lang: "python")
   ],
   caption: "System prompt for the Intent Router agent that defines its role in analyzing user queries to extract location information and classify intent as either factual (data requests) or actionable (planning recommendations).
-The prompt establishes the agent's responsibility for parsing natural language queries, validating municipality names against Swiss commune registers and determining when clarification is needed for ambiguous requests.",
+The prompt establishes the agent's responsibility for parsing natural language queries.",
   kind: "prompt",
   supplement: [Prompt],
 ) <intent_router_prompt_system>